 In May 1844, Michael’s parents brought their young family from Canada to the newly opening Wisconsin Territory.
 Andrew and Mary Jane settled in the wilderness that would become Fitchburg and founded the Irish Lane settlement area.
 Irish Lane got its name in 1924 when electricity first came to the area and Michael’s son Edward was asked by Madison Gas and Electric where to send his electricity bill.
 Edward said, “Send it to Ed Kinney on Irish Lane – I’ll get it.”
 In the mid-1800s, a community of Irish homesteads in the area surrounding Irish Lane eventually came to be comprised of twenty-five families.
 It was one of the three Irish settlement areas in the township in the 1800s.

 The year after Michael’s parents (Andrew and Mary Jane) arrived in 1844, Michael’s Uncle Mike and his family moved in 1845 from the Trois Rivieres farm and settled on Irish Lane.
 The two Kinney families (Andrew and his brother Michael’s) set up homesteads side by side, each with a log cabin and a log barn.
 Michael’s father Andrew raised his family at a homestead southeast to the intersection of today’s Irish Lane and Caine Road, and Uncle Mike’s homestead was to the southwest of the intersection.
 The Kinneys raised wheat as a cash crop, and expanded their holdings to 200 acres by 1849.
 Michael’s father Andrew was knowledgeable in stone masonry, and supervised the laying of foundations for their new neighbors’ log cabins and barns in the township.
 In addition, his father Andrew continued his contracting business, now across southern Wisconsin.
-Michael and his brothers worked on the farm under the direction of their Uncle Mike while their father was gone on a project for work.
+Michael and his brothers worked on the farm under the direction of their Uncle Mike while their father was gone on projects for work.

 While Michael was growing up, there were no Catholic Churches in the southern Dane County wilderness, so Michael’s parents brought priests out from Madison to say Mass in the Kinney’s log cabin.
 The Kinneys’ efforts, along with a Fox family’s efforts, were a forerunner of the founding of St. Mary’s Church on Highway M in Fitchburg, now replaced by Holy Mother of Consolation Church in the nearby Village of Oregon.